chaudhuryB/ReadingToRobot/doc/design.md

 These include also other movements needed for demo purposes, and to record some of the videos.

 NAO performs all these movements from a sitting position.
-At the start of the experiment, if NAO is in a different position (standing, in a crouch position or other), the robot will first position itself in that sitting position.
+At the start of the experiment, if NAO is in a different position (standing, in a crouching position or other), the robot will first position itself in that sitting position.
 Once the robot is in the start position, it will start with the background movements.

-All the sounds used for the following emotions are sourced from the `Aldebaran` soundset, which should be installed in the robot.
+All the sounds used for the following emotions are sourced from the `Aldebaran` sound set, which should be installed in the robot.

 - Annoyed: